 Chronic sleep deprivation has been linked to heart disease.
-Less sleep leads to an increase of stress hormones and increasing your blood pressure and the heart rate.
+Less sleep leads to an increase in stress hormones and increasing your blood pressure and heart rate.
 Your body needs a minimum of six to seven hours of sleep daily.

 If you are not exercising at all or doing too much of it, either ways you are putting your heart at risk.
 Lifting very heavy weights could spike your blood pressure to a degree that it could lead to an aortic dissection.
 Ensure you lift weights under professional guidance.

 If you are sitting at your desk full day, you are inviting heart problems.
 Prolonged sitting leads to a decrease in insulin sensitivity and in enzymes that help metabolize fat.
 Walk around or do stretching exercises for five minutes for every hour that you sit.

 Over the Counter Medicines

 Many energy-boosting or performance-enhancing drugs are harmful to your heart.
 Quite a few contain banned substances like hormones or steroids and even though banned in other parts of the world, maybe easily available in your country.

 If you are not a regular fish-eater, chances are your body does not have sufficient amounts of omega-3 fatty acids which are essential for good heart health.
 Snack on nuts- almonds and walnuts to increase your omega-3 intake.